 Collection Item Summary:

 This is a blink stereo comparator microscope manufactured about 1960 by the C. Ridell Company of Williams Bay, Wisconsin for the U. S. Naval Observatory.
 It is typical of a class of discovery devices used in photographic astronomy from the late 19th through the 20th centuries to detect variable stars and asteroids, and high-proper motion stars.
 Two photographs of the same part of the sky were placed side by side in parallel microscopes that through a set of mirrors combined the two images, allowing the observer to switch rapidly between the two aligned scenes.
 Anything in the field of view that changes becomes visible through a shifting or pulsating image.
 In this design, the usual viewing eyepiece has been replaced with a system that projects images of the plates onto a circular screen.
 This reduced the fatigue of this tedious operation, which sometimes could take decades.
-It was transferred to NASM by the U S Naval Observatory in 1996 and is now on display in the Explore the Universe gallery utilizing modern low-voltage halogen illumination to demonstrate the technique.
+It was transferred to NASM by the U S Naval Observatory in 1996.